Back

 Open Cosmos originally spotted a gap in the market.
 “About 10 years ago, I spotted a change in paradigm in the satellite industry, offering a chance to make them smaller and faster with quicker innovation cycles,” Jorda Siquier says.
 A key development was SpaceX’s Falcon 9, which launched its first mission in 2010 and its first commercial mission in 2012.
 “There was a 10x reduction in launch cost when Falcon 9 became truly operational,” he recalls.
 “The reduction in that cost per kilogram changed the unit economics of satellites, and enabled them to be launched with a lot more frequency, and with time enabled the deployment of small satellites and nanosatellites.”

-The company has come a long way since it was founded in 2015 at Harwell Science and Innovation Campus, where THE HEAT is taking place.
+The company has come a long way since it was founded in 2015 at Harwell Science and Innovation Campus, where THE HEAT 2024 took place.
 “We were the third or fourth space organisation there — and now you see the campus flourish with over 180 organisations, with billions in investment going into the campus to enable this, and we feel very proud to be part of this community’s journey.”
 The company somehow bootstrapped its first satellite back in 2017, and since then has raised a Series A round of £5m the same year, and a £40 million Series B round last year.

 Open Cosmos has three core products.
 Its OpenOrbit business can design, manufacture and operate satellites in months, according to a customer’s needs.
 OpenConstellation offers shared satellite infrastructure, so that customers can access data and services from a range of satellites.
 And DataCosmos is an AI-powered platform that provides customers with access to advanced satellite constellation data, combined with other relevant data sources, integrated and exploited by a wide variety of analytical algorithms to address high impact business and government solutions, ranging from maritime surveillance to emergencies and disaster management.
 The company is also innovating around how satellites are operated.
 “We have new propulsion capabilities to launch our satellites, so we will be able to manoeuvre those satellites to deliver them faster if needed, or to avoid a collision, or to extend their life,” says Jorda Siquier.